Day in the Life of a Coach] Interview with ICA Coach, Rossella Pin

 Merci: Oh, my goodness.
 I love it, I love it.
 I think that’s really, really fun.
 See the niches we find ourselves in !

-Rossella: So that’s where all my clients having problem, actually.
-They are facing the first year, so, all the changes they fact, that’s why probably need a little transformation with coaching because when you are in the first year of something you really need to change the way you live, without really throwing everything of your life.
+Rossella: So that’s what all my clients have in common.
+They are facing the first year, so, all the changes, that’s probably why I like transformational coaching because when you are in the first year of something you really need to change the way you live, without really throwing everything of your life.

-Rossella: So keep just what serves you now.
+Rossella: And keep just what serves you now.

 Merci: Wow, I love it.
 Alright.
 So in ICA do remember the assessments?